Drillbeary/toa-checker/README.md

-# Example
+# Toa-Gear checker
-An example greeter plugin
+A runelite plugin to check what Gear people are wearing in TOA